TV Kochi

 TV Kochi Broadcasting (テレビ高知, Terebi Kōchi), also known as KUTV (Kochi UHF TeleVision), is a television network headquartered in Kōchi Prefecture, Japan.
 It is affiliated with Japan News Network (JNN).
 TV Kochi founded in 1969, and started broadcasting in 1970.

+History

+KUTV was established in 1969 and initially planned to join the Japan News Network as a charter affiliate.
+RKC started JNN's news bulletins in the morning ahead of the station's launch.
+This led to a period of indecision where the station almost became a charter affiliate of the Fuji News Network, with RKC likely joining JNN.
+A proposal was made in January 1970, but JNN rejected it under the grounds that it was planning an affiliation with the new station instead.

 KUTV started digital terrestrial television broadcasting in 2006, and ended analog television broadcasting in 2011.
-In 2015, KUTV re-build its headquarter building.
+In 2015, KUTV re-built its headquarter building.